Public consultation has now closed on proposed changes to agricultural and veterinary chemical legislation. Thank you for your contributions.

 The 2016–17 budget included a $17.1 million measure that supported commitments in the 2015 Agricultural Competitiveness White Paper to improve access to agvet chemicals, while retaining protections for the health and safety of humans, animals and the environment.

-The department has continued to consult with stakeholders on potential agvet chemical reforms.
-Arising from this, the government has prepared two reform bills.
+We have continued to consult with stakeholders on potential agvet chemical reforms.
+Arising from this, the government has prepared two reform bills:

-The Agricultural and Veterinary Chemicals Legislation Amendment (Streamlining Regulation) Bill 2018 is being developed.
-Public consultation on this Bill is open until 22 August 2018.
+- The Agricultural and Veterinary Chemicals Legislation Amendment (Streamlining Regulation) Bill 2018 is currently being developed.

 The Streamlining Regulation Bill proposes to make legislative changes to the Agricultural and Veterinary Chemicals Code Act 1994, Agricultural and Veterinary Chemicals (Administration) Act 1992 and Agricultural and Veterinary Chemicals Legislation Amendment Act 2013.